London Man Puts Bald Patch to Good Use

 Mr Stafford has been very bold in drawing attention to his bald patches for a good cause, but many people suffering from Alopecia would rather take action to prevent further hair loss and re-grow their lost hair.

-The Belgravia Centre has helped many people to deal with their Alopecia.
-Our hair loss experts create individually tailored programmes to treat the condition.
-Our own Minoxidil 12.5% + Azelaic Acid cream has shown to be very successful in regrowing hair for patchy alopecia.
+Belgravia has helped many people to deal with this type of hair loss.
+Our experts create individually tailored Alopecia Areata treatment programmes, personalised to each individual client.
+High strength minoxidil has shown itself to be very successful in regrowing hair for patchy alopecia.

 To find out more about how we can help treat your hair loss, contact us today for a consultation, or fill in our online diagnostic form for a home-use treatment programme that we can post anywhere in the world.